 Applications of Premium PU leather

-PU leather can make purses, briefcases, wallets, belts, and lots of other products.
-Moreover, PU leather has excellent flexibility, good tensile strength, abrasion resistance, and anti-wrinkle.
-These properties make it an ideal material for furniture upholstery, gloves, shoes, handbags, jackets, clothes, and much more.
+The versatility of PU leather extends to various applications, including purses, briefcases, wallets, belts, and many other items.
+Its remarkable flexibility, high tensile strength, resistance to abrasion, and anti-wrinkle properties make it an ideal material for furniture upholstery, gloves, shoes, handbags, jackets, clothing, and much more.

 PU Leather is Defined as High Resistant